 This vintage crazy cake recipe is made without any eggs, milk, or butter.
 The result is a rich, moist, fudgy, and absolutely delicious chocolate cake.

-This is the kind of recipe you are likely to find in your grandma’s cookbook.
+Like these old-fashioned no-bake cookies, this is the kind of recipe you are likely to find in your grandma’s cookbook.
 You might have even made it with her as a child!

 Crazy Cake / Wacky Cake

 This WW II era cake goes by several names.
 I have heard it referred to as crazy cake, wacky cake, and depression cake.

 Wacky chocolate cake became popular during the 1940s when some common cake ingredients were expensive and difficult to come by.
 The innovative bakers went to work to make a cake with affordable ingredients that they had in their pantry and the crazy chocolate cake was created.

 It is unbelievably moist, rich, and full of chocolatey flavor.

 This budget-friendly recipe calls for just a few simple pantry ingredients and no dairy.
 That is right–no eggs, no milk, and no butter!

 Since the cake is made without eggs or dairy, it makes the cake naturally egg-free, dairy-free, and vegan too.

 The simplicity of this old-fashioned cake recipe makes it a fun recipe to make with the kids as well.